UniversalDevicesInc-PG3/Virtual/POLYGLOT_CONFIG.md

     82              temperature     (will be displayed as farenheit) 85              temperaturec or temperaturecr   (will be displayed as celsius) (the r can be used to note raw data if you prefer)

+Each Key must be unique, duplicate Keys will create ghost nodes.

+Existing nodes are not effected by updates.